 One viewer said her company prepared legal documents and she wasn’t getting results from advertising on Google and Yelp.
 She was looking for ways to grow her business.

 The consultant responded with something that I didn’t expect from a consultant.
-She said that she would need to know more about the woman’s business, audience and goals before making specific recommendations, but Yelp didn’t seem like the right fit.
+First, she said that she would need to know more about the woman’s business, audience, and goals before making specific recommendations, but Yelp didn’t seem like the right fit.

-She said that you would have to earn someone’s trust before they hire you to prepare legal documents.
+Then the consultant said the woman’s company would have to earn someone’s trust before expecting that person to hire the company to prepare legal documents.
 Instead of investing time and money into advertising, she suggested using those resources to build the company’s referral network.

-Think about networking events that would enable you to connect with attorneys, accountants, financial advisors, mortgage lenders or anyone else who would need legal documents prepared.
+She said to think about networking events that would make it possible to connect with attorneys, accountants, financial advisors, mortgage lenders, or anyone else who would need legal documents prepared.
 Approach networking strategically to build relationships and expand the company’s referral network.